ssyounge/ASIB/README.md

 device and paths and enables Automatic Mixed Precision (AMP) by default.
 The script can also merge optional fragments such as `configs/partial_freeze.yaml`.
-Freeze levels are now defined in `configs/hparams.yaml`, so this fragment only toggles BN freezing and adapter options.
+Freeze levels are now defined in `configs/hparams.yaml`.
+The variables `teacher1_freeze_level`, `teacher2_freeze_level` and `student_freeze_level` control how much of each model is unfrozen during training, so this fragment only toggles BN freezing and adapter options.
 Pass one or more fragment files (or a directory containing them) to assemble a config from multiple pieces.
 Override the selection by setting the `BASE_CONFIG` environment variable: